 This scenario involves multiple people living in transient accommodation (e.g. a 'backpackers' accommodation), which does not have a fire alarm system.
-The risk is the loss of life or severe injury occurring due to people being unable to escape in the event of a fire (i.e. not aware of fire or smoke in the building).
+The risk is the loss of life or severe injury occurring due to people being unable to escape in the event of a fire (i.e., not aware of fire or smoke in the building).

 Risk Factor Extreme

-Risk Type Fire Hazard
+Risk type Fire hazard

-Building Occupied Yes
+Building occupied Yes

+Sleeping accommodation Yes

-Death or Injury likely Yes
+Death or injury likely Yes

 Can risk be eliminated immediately No

-Can risk be eliminated eventually Yes - By installing con npliant alarms
+Can risk be eliminated eventually Yes - install compliant alarm

-Can risk be minimised immediately with options Yes: Interim measures: -Have evacuation plans in place -provide a security guard 24/7 who could raise the alarm in the event of an emergency No: -Evacuate the building -Apply for building consent or complete work under urgency -obtain CCC/CoA and compliance schedule
+Can risk be minimised immediately YES Interim measure - provide security guard 24/7 who could raise the alarm in event of emergency and have evacuation plans in place

+NO Evacuate the building; apply for building consent or complete work under urgency; obtain CCC / CoA and Compliance Schedule